-2018 Winter and Spring Programs at President Lincoln’s Cottage in Washington DC
+2018 Spring Programs at President Lincoln’s Cottage in Washington DC

 February 19, 2018 marks ten years that President Lincoln’s Cottage has been open to the public.
 To celebrate a decade of ground-breaking programs that shed new light on the past and provide opportunities to take action today, President Lincoln’s Cottage will roll out a series of special opportunities for visitors tied to themes of empathy, equality, justice, and freedom.

 From February to November 2018, President Lincoln’s Cottage will exhibit a series of artifacts rarely displayed from its own collection as well as items on loan from public and private collections.

 In addition, for ten months starting in February, President Lincoln’s Cottage will feature $10 discounted admission on ten separate days, starting with the Cottage’s exact 10-year anniversary: Monday, February 19th, President’s Day.
 For more information on all 10-year anniversary programming, deals, and exhibits, click here.

 Starting February 1st, the “Freedom Documents“-miniature copies of both the Preliminary Emancipation Proclamation and the final Emancipation Proclamation, a broadside of the Proclamation, and an etching of the Thirteeneth Amendment-will be on loan for six months.